Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 Final Thoughts

-Union Budget 2026 is about execution over announcements.
-Taxpayers who realign early will benefit most.
+Union Budget 2026 is less about tax rate changes and more about certainty, predictability, and reduced litigation.
+Taxpayers and businesses that realign early will benefit the most.

 Comments